Telfar x Converse Are Teaming Up For A Gym-Ready Collab

 Earlier this month, The New York Times reported that Telfar will be expanding into sportswear in September, following the announcement that the brand would be making uniforms for Liberia’s Olympic delegation.
 While most designers prefer the opening and closing ceremonies stages, Clemens will put his designs on the race track, dressing all five Liberian field and track stars for competition.
 The designs will also be available to shop on Telfar’s direct-to-consumer platform in July.

-Retailing from $60 to $140, the full collection will be available to shop on July 6.
+Retailing from $60 to $140 USD, the full collection will be available to shop on July 6.